kubernetes/minikube/site/content/en/docs/handbook/addons/ingress-dns.md

 ### Solution
 What if you could just access your local services magically without having to edit your `/etc/hosts` file?
 Well, now you can.
 The `ingress-dns` addon acts as a DNS service that runs inside your Kubernetes cluster.
-All you have to do is install the service and add the `$(minikube ip)` as a DNS server on your host machine.
+All you have to do is install the service and add the `minikube ip` as a DNS server on your host machine.
 Each time the DNS service is queried, an API call is made to the Kubernetes master service for a list of all the ingresses.
 If a match is found for the name, a response is given with an IP address matching `minikube ip`.
 For example, with a `minikube ip` of `192.168.99.106` and an ingress rule for `myservice.test` configured in the cluster, a DNS query from the host would